Andreyy96/final-project/README.md

 - Before changing a group field, the user must create a group using the create group method.
 - Filtering by fields is available: first name, last name, age, email address, phone, status, course, course_format, course_type, manager, start_date, end_date.
+- if the order status changes to New then the manager and _userId fields will become null

 ### Comment

 The user can leave comments under the order only where there is no manager or he himself is the manager of this order,